-You need a flashgun off camera to back-light the smoke as to make it come alive.
-I used two tripods, a camera and light might be able to place flash depending what you are using.
+You need a flashgun off-camera to back-light the smoke as to make it come alive.
+I used two tripods, a camera and light might be able to place flash depending on what you are using.

 Photographing Smoke Project – Rainbow

 I placed the black back ground in place, incense holder then camera one after the other with a 50mm focal length ISO 200 aperture f/4- f/16 and one second shutter speed all that’s missing is the placing the flash 1/8 of full power 105mm with remote.

 Photographing Smoke Project – Natural

 To capture the smoke correctly, you will need to freeze it using the flash.
 If you use the cameras built-in flash or a flash gun mounted on your camera, you will illuminate the background as well as the smoke, and we need to keep the background black.
 In this case, you need to do is point the flashgun at 90 degrees to the camera and pointing directly at our incense.